invariantlabs-ai/docs/docs/guardrails/pii.md

 ### Preventing PII Leakage
 It is also possible to use the `pii` function in combination with other filters to get more complex behavior.
-The example below shows how you can detect when an agent attempts to send emails outside of your organisation.
+The example below shows how you can detect when an agent attempts to send emails outside of your organization.

-**Example:** Detecting PII Leakage in External Communications.
+**Example:** Detecting PII leakage in external communications.
 ```guardrail
 from invariant.detectors import pii